-A star gets hit, a bat flip and a quick-pitch controversy: Braves-Blue Jays had everything
+MLB investigating Kevin Pillar’s outburst during eventful Blue Jays-Braves game

 What didn’t happen during the Braves’ 8-4 win over the Blue Jays on Wednesday night?

 To start, Braves first baseman and National League home run leader Freddie Freeman left the game in the fifth inning after he was hit on the left hand by a pitch from Blue Jays reliever Aaron Loup.
-X-rays taken at the ballpark were inconclusive, and Freeman will have an MRI exam and CT test done Thursday to determine the severity of the injury.

 Freddie Freeman leaves the game in 5th inning after getting hit by pitch on the left hand!!! pic.twitter.com/ocg9e9VSN3